azproduction/lmd/README.md

-LMD: Lazy (and synchronous) Module Declaration
+LMD: Lazy Module Declaration
 ==============================================

 Big JavaScript application cause huge startup latency.
 A 1Mb of JavaScript initializes about ~600-3000ms! without touching any part of DOM.
 LMD is inspired by AMD and provides similar module interface.
 It evals module only when they are required.
+LMD is "Yet Another Loader"

 Features
 --------

-1. Modules are similar to AMD: there is a require, but no define (all defined on startup)
+1. Modules are similar to AMD: there is a require, but no define
 2. LMD does not create globals
 3. LMD is standalone, tiny and flexible (minimal only 288bytes! and up to 1.5Kb all-in-one)
-4. All in-package modules are loaded at startup
-5. Each function-module can be initialized/evaled on demand (`lazy: true`)
+4. Each function-module can be initialized/evaled on demand (`lazy: true`)
-6. LMD module is as easy to debug as normal JavaScript file
+5. LMD module is as easy to debug as normal JavaScript file
-7. Build system compresses JavaScript files using uglifyjs (or any other)
+6. Build system compresses JavaScript files using UglifyJs (or any other)
-8. LMD module can define object via return or module.exports/exports as CommonJS Module
+7. LMD module can define object via return or module.exports/exports as CommonJS Module
-9. Module can be wrapped automatically in builder so you can write your modules as node.js modules (see Usage and Asynchronous module require)
+8. Module can be wrapped automatically in builder so you can write your modules as node.js modules (see Usage and Asynchronous module require)
-10. Starting from version 1.5.2 LMD can require off-package modules `"async": true` (see Asynchronous module require)
+9. Starting from version 1.5.2 LMD can require off-package modules `"async": true` (see Asynchronous module require)
-11. From version 1.6.0 LMD can cache all in-package modules in localStorage `"cache": true` (see Local Storage cache)
+10. From version 1.6.0 LMD can cache all in-package modules in localStorage `"cache": true` (see Local Storage cache)
-12. From version 1.6.2 LMD can include off-package css `css: true` and js-files `js: true`(for jsonp, cross-origin JS or non LMD modules)
+11. From version 1.6.2 LMD can include off-package css `css: true` and js-files `js: true`(for jsonp, cross-origin JS or non LMD modules)
-13. LMD package is possible to run as Web Worker or execute as Node.js script (see Web Worker and Node.js)
+12. LMD package is possible to run as Web Worker or execute as Node.js script (see Web Worker and Node.js)
-14. LMD works in all modern browsers and in older IE (see Browsers support)
+13. LMD works in all modern browsers and in older IE (see Browsers support)
-15. Ready for production - `lmd.js` is 100% covered by unit tests see `test/README.md` for details
+14. Ready for production - `lmd.js` is 100% covered by unit tests see `test/README.md` for details

 Installing
 ----------